-Bomb in Syria town run by Turkish-backed fighters kills 20
+Attack in Syria town run by Turkish-backed fighters kills 40

-ANKARA, Turkey (AP) — A powerful bomb exploded Tuesday in a northern Syrian town controlled by Turkish-backed opposition fighters, killing at least 20 civilians, Turkey’s state-run news agency reported.
+ANKARA, Turkey (AP) — A fuel tanker exploded Tuesday in an attack on a northern Syrian town controlled by Turkish-backed opposition fighters, killing at least 40 civilians, Turkey’s Defense Ministry said.

-Anadolu Agency said the attack in a crowded street in Afrin was carried out using a fuel tanker.
-It said several others were wounded.
+The Defense Ministry tweeted that the attack took place in a crowded street in Afrin and the dead included 11 children.
+The ministry said 47 people were wounded.

-The agency quoted unnamed security officials as saying the attack was believed to have been carried out by Syrian Kurdish fighters linked to Kurdish militants fighting Turkey.
+Turkey’s state news agency cited unnamed security officials who said the attack was believed to have been carried out by Syrian Kurdish fighters linked to Kurdish militants fighting Turkey.

-The Britain-based Syrian Observatory for Human Rights, an opposition war monitor, said the blast occurred in a market killing 20 and wounding 27 others.

-The Qasioun news agency, an activist collective, said the blast killed 42 and wounded more than 50.

 Turkey and allied Syrian fighters took control of Afrin in 2018 in a military operation that expelled local Kurdish fighters and displaced thousands of Kurdish residents.
 Ankara considers the Kurdish fighters who were in control of Afrin to be terrorists.
 Since then, there have been a series of attacks on Turkish targets in the area.